papers, panels, invited talks

 “Green infrastructure in liminal streetside spaces: Cases from European city cores,” Association of European Schools of Planning Congress, University of Lisbon, 2017.

-“Informal green infrastructure along the street: Typology and urban design implications,” paper and panel, World Multidisciplinary Civil Engineering-Architecture-Urban Planning Symposium, Prague, 2017.
+“Informal green infrastructure along the street: Typology and urban design implications,” presenter and panelist, World Multidisciplinary Civil Engineering-Architecture-Urban Planning Symposium, Prague, 2017.

 “Restoration challenges and opportunities for Pittsburgh’s Brunot Island,” 11th Annual Conference of the Society for Ecological Restoration - Mid-Atlantic, 2016.